rs87546/kubernates_docker_training/Day2/README.md

 - the smallest unit that can be deployed into Kubernetes
 - every Pod has one secret infra-container called pause container
 - the job of pause container to provide network to the application container with the Pod
+- every Pod will have one pause-container
+- every Pod should have just one main application
 </pre>

 ## Lab - Creating a Pod using Docker